Last updated: May 4, 2026

 Veteran seniors

 Veterans in Arkansas should ask the VA before assuming Medicaid is the only answer.
-Start with the VA caregiver support team directory, the Central Arkansas VA caregiver support page, or the VA Caregiver Support Line at 1-855-260-3274.
+Start with the VA caregiver team, the Central Arkansas VA page, or the VA Caregiver Support Line at 1-855-260-3274.

 Rural seniors with limited access

 Do not let internet problems stop the case.
-Arkansas allows people to apply for Medicaid and related help online, by mail, by phone, or in person.
-Hearings are often handled by telephone, and county offices plus the Choices in Living Resource Center can help families who cannot manage an online-only process.
+Arkansas lets people apply for Medicaid and related help online, by mail, by phone, or in person.
+Hearings are often handled by telephone, and county offices plus Choices in Living can help families who cannot manage an online-only process.

 Resumen en español